googleate/Supercar2/exampleSite/content/blog/mercedes-g63.md

 type = "post"

 +++
-El Mercedes-Benz AMG G 63 (2015-2018) tiene un motor gasolina de 5461cc con 8 cilindros situados en v que alcanza una potencia máxima de 571CV a 5500rpm y par máximo de 760Nm a 1750-5000rpm.
-Se trata por tanto de una mecánica con una potencia concreta de 571CV, con nutrición intercooler.
+The Mercedes-Benz AMG G 63 (2015-2018) has a 5461cc gasoline engine with 8 cylinders located in v that reaches a maximum power of 571CV at 5500rpm and maximum torque of 760Nm at 1750-5000rpm.
+It is therefore a mechanical with a specific power of 571CV, with intercooler nutrition.

-Etiqueta C
+Label C

-Esta mecánica de 5461cc de cilindrada obtiene unos consumos de 17.2 litros en circulación urbana, 11.8 en carretera y consumo de 13.8 litros a los 100km de media.
-Con ello los niveles de emisiones se ubican en 322 gramos de CO2 por kilómetro.
+This 5461cc displacement mechanic obtains consumption of 17.2 liters in urban circulation, 11.8 liters on the road and consumption of 13.8 liters per 100km on average.
+With this, the emission levels are located at 322 grams of CO2 per kilometer.

 > Price: 650€/D
 >